tsandmann/freertos-teensy/README.md

 ## Current Limitations

 * Updated libraries may cause some incompatibilities with the custom core library.
 More testing and documentation is needed before the custom core library change may be integrated in the official library.
 * This is a port of FreeRTOS to run its kernel on the Teensy boards.
 It does **not** include thread-safe peripheral drivers, thread-safe teensy libraries and so on!
 If you want to use peripherals (e.g. serial ports, I2C, SPI, etc.) from different tasks, you may have to synchronize the access.
+On the other hand C-library calls like `malloc` or `free` are thread-safe due to provided guards for newlib.
 * Documentation is very limited (including this readme).

 ## PlatformIO Usage